Find Affordable College Courses

 Thousand Oaks, CA

-California Lutheran University did quite well in this year’s ranking of the best schools for communication and journalism (other) students.
-It came in at #6 on the list.
-CLU is a small private not-for-profit school located in the medium-sized city of Thousand Oaks.
+With a ranking of #6, California Lutheran University did quite well on this year’s best schools for communication and journalism (other) students.
+CLU is a small private not-for-profit school located in the midsize city of Thousand Oaks.

 While working on their degree, other communications majors at CLU accumulate an average of around $24,000 in student debt.